-Ecological anthropology is that field of study which deals with how man and his culture adapts to their surrounding environment.
-In other words, the adjustment or adaptation of Homo sapiens with their environment more specifically speaking cultural adaptation to the environment is ecological anthropology.
+Ecological anthropology is a field of study that deals with how man and his culture adapt to their surrounding environment.
+In other words, the adjustment or adaptation of Homo sapiens to their environment more specifically speaking cultural adaptation to the environment is ecological anthropology.
 Man creates culture (Culture is the man-made part of the environment- M. J. Herskovits).

 Ecological anthropology discusses many contributions which shall be taken up one by one.
 The first name which is important to understand the field of ecology is that of Julian Steward.
 He made an important contribution to the study of cultural ecology.
 Cultural evolution refers to how cultures adapt to their surrounding environment.
 J. Steward is also known as Neo-Evolutionist.

 Concerning environmental determinism, many debates occur.
-Some scholars agree with this concept while other weren’t.
+Some scholars agree with this concept while others weren’t.
 Franz Boas and Malinowski have a view that environmental determinism could not sufficiently account for observed realities.

 During this time, Steward gave the term ‘Cultural Ecology’, in which he clarified that cultures of similar environments have similarities with each other and he also looked for adaptive responses to similar environments that gave rise to cross-cultural similarities.

 Near the 1950s there was a criticism against the existing theories of culture and this criticism encouraged a new aspect to understand culture through the ecological perspective.

 J. Steward was against Historical particularism (each society is a collective representation of its unique historical past) and cultural area concept (a geographic region and time sequence is characterized by substantially uniform environment and culture).